 Finding a mentor is critical in the PSP industry.
 They don’t have to be experts in your specific field, but sometimes being a sounding board is enough.
 Even Anthony, as an estate manager, still seeks advice from his mentor.
 Everyone needs someone to go to for advice or to hear them out.

 We All Have The Same Job

 No matter what position you attain in the household, Anthony says, “We all have the same job.
 That is to keep the Principal happy.”
-So he has no problem helping take out trash, hauling groceries, or helping outside of his on-paper role as Estate Manager.
+So, he has no problem taking out the trash, hauling groceries, or helping outside of his on-paper role as an Estate Manager.
 A cross-trained staff makes his life easier.
 Investing in his team makes the household run smoothly with an upbeat attitude.
 Best of all, when it’s time to offer constructive criticism, he says his staff not only wants to do a good job, but they also don’t want to let him down.